Himanshu-Kumar-123/deep-learning-optimizers/NOTES.md

 ---

-Optimizers help to reach the global minima of loss curve with higher probability.
+Different **Optimizers** help to reach the global minima of loss curve with higher probability.

 ---